e saw it before he heard it. And he heard it before he felt it.

 The fence and the gate around his residence would not last a long time against looters, or even simple hungry people.
 He'd thought long and hard about both those situations.
 His preparations included a secure place against both of these problems.
 He'd share the food in his home and his pantry until it ran out, then they would go to emergency rations - family only.

 These were stored where not even Randal Jr. had knowledge of.
 For good reason.
 A man was responsible for his family.
 Not everyone else.

 From his water dispenser he drew enough water for them to drink.
 They'd washed up at Sarah's house so he didn't take much.
 He still didn't know how much to trust her.
 Who were her friends?
 Did she have a man friend?
 If so, how responsible would she feel toward them - would she feel guilty about her good fortune and want to share?

 And with him allowing her to drive his vehicle, she wanted to go back to her house to see what else she could salvage.
 "Not a problem.
 I'll be happy to go with you - if you want.
 He stood silent not wanting to influence her.

 She stood without knowing how to answer him thinking she might seem over indulgent.
-He finally broke the awkqard silence with "Do you have kin here in this area?"
+He finally broke the awkward silence with "Do you have kin here in this area?"

-"Almost a year.
-She died of cancer" he responded quietly.
+"Almost a year" again responding quietly.
 He hoped Sarah felt the same attraction toward him as he was feeling toward her.
 There was another awkward moment then he said "we need to get to your house quickly then get back here as soon as possible."

 He paused for a second then said "I'm sorry.
 I didn't mean to make the decision for you, I just automatically expected you and Lane to stay here.
 I don't think there is any place else to go at this point."